polterguy/polterguy.github.io/documentation/magic/components/endpoints/index.md

 * Relative URL
 * HTTP verb
 * Type of endpoint
-* What data the endpoint consumes (JSON, Hyperlambda, form-data, etc)
+* What type of data the endpoint consumes (JSON, Hyperlambda, form-data, etc)
 * What type of result the endpoint produces
 * Friendly description for your endpoint
 * Authorisation requirements for invoking the endpoint, implying roles users must belong to in order to invoke the endpoint